ist199211-ist199311/homeworks-nss/hw1.typ

   =& k/(d^2 (A, B)) (1 - 1/(1.5^2)) \
   =& 5/9 dot.c k/(d^2 (A, B)) $

-  where $k$ is some propportionality constant.
+  where $k$ is some proportionality constant.
 We can then use that result to calculate the percentage of the transmission that can be communicated confidentially:

   $ (R_s (A, B))/(R(A, B)) = (5/9 dot.c cancel(k/(d^2 (A, B))))/cancel(k/(d^2 (A, B))) = 5/9 approx 55.56% $